Namasake20/Task-API-/README.md

 ```
 ### Save new task ###
 POST `/api/v1/task/save`
-Enables you to save a new task.The request requires a body with the following attributes
+Enables you to save a new task.The request requires a body with the following attributes:

  -`title` - String - Required
  - `compeleted` - String - Required
 The response is a Json object that looks like this

 ```
 {
     "id": 6,